Project 2013 developer documentation

 There are two top-level sections in the Project 2013 SDK:

-The General reference section contains overviews of major features and articles with step-by-step procedures for development.
+The Project conceptual and how-to articles section contains overviews of major features and articles with step-by-step procedures for development.

 The Project Server 2013 class library and web service reference section documents the object model of the public assemblies, the Microsoft.ProjectServer.Client.dll assembly for the CSOM, and the PSI services.